The Massigui Gold Project is situated in southern Mali, 280km by road from the capital, Bamako.

-Birimian has made significant gold discoveries at three prospects, namely Ntiola, Viper and Koting.
-These prospects are situated in close proximity to the north-west of the underutilised 4 million tonnes per annum Morila Mine Treatment Plant.
+Birimian has made what the Company believes to be significant gold discoveries at three prospects, namely N’tiola, Viper and Koting (BGS, 8 February 2016).
+These prospects are situated near and to the north-west of the under-utilised 4 million tonnes per annum Morila Mine Treatment Plant.
 Over 35,000 metres of drilling has been completed by Birimian on the project to date.